Patients’ Rights Helpline –

 REMEMBER: GET IT IN WRITING while in the hospital!

 Patients covered by original Medicare (not HMOs or Medicare Advantage/Medicare + Choice plans) should ask for the HINN.
-HINN explains the two protections you may use if a patients is being asked to leave too soon or has problems with the discharge plan.
+HINN explains the two protections you may use if a patient is being asked to leave too soon or has problems with the discharge plan.

 The two protections are:

-- ”two additional days’ without financial liability, whether or not an appeal is requested;
+- two additional days without financial liability, whether or not an appeal is requested;

-Patients in HMOs or Medicare Advantage Plans
+Patients in HMOs or Medicare Advantage Plans (formerly Medicare + Choice plans)

 - Remember: a fast review/appeal is done BEFORE the patient leaves the hospital!